tensorflow/recommenders-addons/README.md

 ##### To use GPU by `tfra.dynamic_embedding.Variable`
-The `tfra.dynamic_embedding.Variable` will ignore the device placement mechanism of TensorFlow, you should specify the `devices` onto GPUs explictly for it.
+The `tfra.dynamic_embedding.Variable` will ignore the device placement mechanism of TensorFlow, you should specify the `devices` onto GPUs explicitly for it.

 ```python
 import tensorflow as tf
 import tensorflow_recommenders_addons as tfra